taikutaiku

 1. Resolves your authentication credentials.

-2. Connects to the taiku server via gRPC.
+2. Connects to the taiku server to register the session.

 3. Spawns a local shell process (your default shell, or the one specified with --shell).